gugitia/chromiumApp/README.md

 #### User

-The main page is the menu "/", it will be te first page to show up and the next after a login or sign up The user com login at the "/login" endPoint and sign up at "/registro" From the menu, the user can go to the store at ("/loja") to see the available products on a table 3xN mapped by the products ids
+The main page is the menu "/", it will be te first page to show up and the next after a login or sign up.
+The user com login at the "/login" endPoint and sign up at "/registro".
+From the menu, the user can go to the store at ("/loja") to see the available products on a table 3xN mapped by the products ids.

 ## Available Scripts